-Stock based compensation expense reflects the ratable amortization of option grants made to our Chief Scientific Officer (CSO) and CMO, scientific staff and consultants, most recently in June 2016 (CSO and CMO only) and September 2015 (in 2016 expense only).
-Our stock options are generally amortized over a two-year or four-year vesting period.
-Essentially all of the option grants made in or prior to October 2013 and in March 2014 became fully-vested and were fully-expensed prior to the quarter ended June 30, 2016.
+Stock based compensation expense increased in the current period primarily as a result of the routine amortization of a new-hire option grant to our CMO and additional option grants made to our CSO, CMO and scientific staff in November 2016.
+Our stock options are generally amortized over a two-year to four-year vesting period.
+A substantial number of the option grants made in or prior to our fiscal year ended March 31, 2014 were fully-vested and fully-expensed prior to the quarter ended December 31, 2016.

-Consulting services reflects fees paid or accrued for scientific services rendered to us by third-parties, primarily by members of our scientific and clinical advisory board.
+Consulting services reflects fees paid or accrued for scientific, nonclinical and clinical development and regulatory advisory services rendered to us by third-parties, primarily by members of our scientific and CNS clinical and regulatory advisory boards.
+The reduction in expense in the current period primarily reflects the rationalization of our stem cell-related scientific advisory board and related accruals, including as a result of the BlueRock Therapeutics Agreement.

-Technology license expense reflects both recurring annual fees as well as legal counsel and other costs related to patent prosecution and protection that we are required to fund under the terms of certain of our stem cell technology license agreements or have elected to pursue for commercial purposes.
+Technology license expense reflects both recurring annual fees as well as legal counsel and other costs related to patent prosecution and protection pursuant to our stem cell technology license agreements or have elected to pursue for commercial purposes.
 We recognize these costs as they are invoiced to us by the licensors and they do not occur ratably throughout the year or between years.
-Additionally, in the quarter ended June 30, 2016, this expense includes legal counsel and other costs we have incurred to advance in the U.S. and numerous foreign countries several pending patent applications with respect to AV-101 and our stem cell technology platform.
+In both periods, but to a greater extent in the quarter ended December 31, 2015, this expense includes legal counsel and other costs we have incurred to advance in the U.S. and numerous foreign countries numerous pending patent applications with respect to AV-101 and our stem cell technology platform.
+Technology license-related legal expense for the quarter ended December 31, 2016, also includes \$55,000 representing the fair value of a warrant granted to intellectual property counsel as partial compensation for services.
+Current year expense further includes a net of \$158,000 related to the sublicense consideration paid to University Health Network (UHN) pursuant to the BlueRock Therapeutics Agreement plus additional fees and expenses related to two new stem cell technology related licenses acquired from UHN, net of amounts previously accrued in connection with our prior Sponsored Research Collaboration Agreement (SRCA) with UHN.